RemasteredArch/sciutil/docs/derivatives.typ

 - $f^pr_(avg, 23) = Df_23 / Dt_23 = (f_3 - f_2) / (t_3 - t_2)$

-This technique comes from
-William Leonard's "The Dangers of Automated Data Analysis," pub. _The Physics Teacher,_ vol. 35, April 1996, p.
-220.

 The precise equation comes from linear interpolation.
 It interpolates between the average derivatives
 (the usual manner of finding a numeric derivative)